jofmi/agentpy/docs/index.rst

 *Aim 3:* Compatibility with established Python libraries

+- Interactive computing with Jupyter/IPython
 - Data analysis with pandas and SALib
-- Statistical visualization with seaborn
-- Networks and graphs with networkx
+- Network analysis with networkx
-- Interactive output with IPython
+- Visualization with seaborn

 .. only:: html